 - : 1byone Wireless Turntable HiFi System | $45 off at Amazon

 - : Victrola Aviator 8-in-1 Bluetooth Record Player & Multimedia Center | $58 off at Amazon

 - : Crosley Cruiser Deluxe Vintage 3-Speed Bluetooth Suitcase Record Player | Up to $25 off at Amazon

 1byone's wireless turntable is equipped with a built-in switchable phono line and pre-amplifier so you can connect directly to the included set of speakers or your own externally-powered speakers.
 It's also Bluetooth enabled so you can stream music wirelessly from your phone and other devices.
-Clip the coupon on Amazon to save $55 off its full price.
+Clip the coupon on its product page to save an extra $15 instantly.